johnpapa/vue-workshop/labs.md

 When the user presses the cancel button in the `HeroDetail` component, we want to set the `Heroes` component's selected hero to `undefined` (de-selecting it).

-Create a method in the `Heroes` component named `unselectedHero` and have it unselected the selected hero.
+Create a method in the `Heroes` component named `unselectHero` and have it unselected the selected hero.

 #### Step 6